Central Atlantic magmatic province: Connected magma flows

 Although some connections among these basalts had long been recognized, in 1988 they were linked as constituting a single major flood basalt province.
-The basaltic sills of similar age (near 200 Ma, or earliest Jurassic) and composition (intermediate-Ti quartz tholeiite) which occur across the vast Amazon River basin of Brazil were linked to the province in 1999.
+The basaltic sills of similar age (near 200 Ma, or earliest Jurassic) and composition (intermediate-Ti quartz tholeiite) which occur across the Amazon River basin of Brazil were linked to the province in 1999.
 Remnants of CAMP have been identified on four continents (Africa, Europe, North America and South America) and consist of tholeiitic basalts formed during the opening of the Atlantic Ocean basin during the breakup of the Pangean supercontinent.